1 simple habit to increase productivity and declutter your life

 At first, I fight the urge to clean.
 “For sure it’s just my subconscious trying to convince me to procrastinate”, I tell myself.

 But as push through, I notice that my brain isn’t working.
 I feel stuck.
 My ideas don’t flow.
 My eyes keep moving from the used envelopes on the table to the pile of unwashed dishes I am supposed to clean and return to my mom (who, of course, gave me a week worth of delicious post-Christmas leftovers).

 So I finally decided to give in.
 I stopped what I was doing, I switched on the music, and I started decluttering and cleaning.

 And it changed my mood for the rest of the day.

-Even if at first a feeling of guilt was creeping in, I made a point to completely eliminate work related thoughts from my mind.
-After a few hours of dusting and dancing, organising, and creating a giveaway pile of things I no longer needed, my mood was completely different.
+Even if at first a feeling of guilt was creeping in, I made a point to completely eliminate work-related thoughts from my mind.
+After a few hours of dusting and dancing, organizing, and creating a giveaway pile of things I no longer needed, my mood was completely different.

 My mind was unlocked.
 My energy was back up.
 I had space.